-Two summers ago we found out that we were getting a new leader in our area.
+A few years ago we found out we were getting a new leader in our area.
 He was moving to our city just a few weeks before camp.
 Instead of letting him jump in right away, we came up with a fun way to introduce him to the kids.

-Another leader in our area had a grandfather who owned a McDonald's right off the highway about 1.5 hours north of us (on our way to summer camp.)
-We had Nick drive up a little early to that Mickey D's to meet Grandpa, get a uniform, and get to "work."
-Not long after he started his "new job," our camp bus made our first bathroom stop, and it happened to just be at the same Golden Arches.
+Another leader in our area had a relative who owned a McDonald's store right off the highway about 1.5 hours north of us (on our way to summer camp.)
+We had Nick drive up a little early to that Mickey D's to meet the store owner, get a uniform, and get to "work."
+Not long after he started his "new job," our camp bus made our first bathroom stop, and it happened to just be at the very same Golden Arches.

 At this point, our kids began freaking out.
 "Is this really happening?
 Will this random dude really come with us to camp?"
 I handed him back the phone and told him that he could sign the forms since he had just turned 18 and that his mom was good with him going if he wanted to.
 He then proceeded to say that he really couldn't cause he didn't have any suitcase packed and he had to work.
-I ask the kids listening (which was close to the whole group by this point) if Nick could borrow clothes from them for the week and they replied "of course!"
+I ask the kids listening, which was close to the whole group by this point, if Nick could borrow clothes from them for the week and they replied "of course!"
 They were experiencing a combination of disbelief and excitement.
-(We promised them a memorable adventure!)
+We'd promised them a memorable adventure!

 It was amazing.
 Kids still talk about it.
 And Nick forever had awkward relationships with those high school girls who flirted with him for the first hour.

 Maybe you can steal a variation of this idea to spice up your bus ride to summer camp?
 Creativity is just forgetting where you stole it from.